Mexico Vacation Ideas

 Cancun is played out.
 Keep going south

-Over the past 20 years Cancun has become the go-to spot for college spring breakers and beautiful weddings.
+Over the past 20 years Cancun has become the go-to spot for college spring breakers and all inclusive destination weddings.
 In fact, it has become increasingly hard to digest.
-Along any strip the vendors aggressively badger strollers for massages, diamonds, time-shares, and souvenirs, sneering at rejections.
+Along any strip the vendors aggressively badger strollers for massages, diamonds, time-shares, and souvenirs, sneering at anyone who declines their wares.
 It is a very competitive world for the locals, they need sales.
 Fortunately, Cancun does not represent the real Riviera Maya.
-Idyllic retreats like Playa del Carmen, Xal-Ha, and Tulum offer amazing experiences away from aggravating crowds.
-The real side of Mexico and the Caribbean comes alive in all its dazzling color when visitors venture away from the tourist-driven town of Cancun.
+Idyllic retreats like Playa del Carmen, Xal-Ha, and Tulum offer amazing experiences away from aggravating, inebriated revelers.
+The real Mexico and Caribbean come alive in all its dazzling color when visitors venture away from the tourist-driven town of Cancun.

 The Caribbean side, La Costa Maya, has never been dangerous